DrEntropy/ToySOCCore/README.md

 * 8 bit words.
 So each instruction will take TWO memory reads to load.
 The reason for this is that my board only has 16 switches.
 But a secondary reason is that this is how the relay computer in Petzold's "Code" works, and I want to make sure I know how to make it go!

-* opcode 0 is NOP instead of HALT.
-This was just an oversight i forgot about.
+* Opcode 0 is NOP instead of HALT.
+This was just an oversight.
 Instead of halt, just do endless loop at end.

-* Input output will be OLD school via switches and LED's as in the book, but The LED's will always display the results at the current memory location, so i will skip the 'show' button at first.
+* Input & output will be OLD school via switches and LED's as in the book.
+See below for more.

-* I will probably use the seven segment display to show the current address or the current next TWO words (i.e. 16 bits.)
-NOT SURE,

 ### Here is a summary of the ISA: